UW-SASWE/RAT/docs/Development/PatchNotes.md

 ### v3.0.14
 In this release, we have:

-1. Enhanced Low-Latency Functionality: RAT can now run in operational mode with significantly reduced latency as low as 0.
+1. **Enhanced Low-Latency Functionality:** RAT can now run in operational mode with significantly reduced latency as low as 0.
-2. Updated Forecasting Plugin: The forecasting plugin has been upgraded to allow forecast generation for multiple past dates.
+2. **Updated Forecasting Plugin:** The forecasting plugin has been upgraded to allow forecast generation for multiple past dates.
-3. Updated IMERG Precipitation Web Links: The web links for downloading historical IMERG data (prior to 2024) have been updated to match those for current data.
+3. **Updated IMERG Precipitation Web Links:** The web links for downloading historical IMERG data (prior to 2024) have been updated to match those for current data.
 This change reflects the revision of the IMERG product version for historical data to V07B, which is now the same as the version for recent IMERG data.
 These updates were implemented on June 1, 2024, on the IMERG web servers.
-4. Updated RAT documentation: to reflect the changes in the forecasting plugin and the possibility of using low latency in operational mode.
+4. **Updated RAT documentation:** To reflect the changes in the forecasting plugin and the possibility of using low latency in operational mode.

 !!!note
     1. Previously, a latency of 3 or more days was recommended due to delays in retrieving meteorological data from servers.
 However, RAT can now operate with latencies of less than 3 days, including real-time data (0-day latency).
 This is a major improvement over earlier versions, enabling users to generate data for the current day and produce forecasts up to 15 days ahead from the current day.